BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Since I make levels mostly for one picture, I always use `Distant` one and then move it around to tune the lighting for my needs.
-To render them you need to select `LightProbe` and enable/disable `Inifinte Capture` to update the lighting, and then you just save your level.
+To render them you need to select `LightProbe` and enable/disable `Inifinte Capture` to update the lighting, you should see the changes immediately, and then you just save your level.

-The difference between level with correctly rendered `LightProbes` and one with incorrectly rendered.
+The difference between level with correctly rendered `LightProbes` and one with incorrectly rendered:

-You can see that on incrorrect one, there's no indirect lighting (harsh shadows).

 Incorrect
 ![creating-a-new-level-21-light-probe-diff.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-21-light-probe-diff.webp)
 Correct
 ![creating-a-new-level-21-light-probe-diff.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-20-light-probe-diff.webp)
+You can see that on incrorrect one, there's no indirect lighting (harsh shadows).

-> Whenever you make changes with a probe, you need to save your level in order for the `LightProbe` to save the rendered `"HDRi"` maps
+> Whenever you make changes with a probe, you need to save your level in order for the `LightProbe` to save the rendered `HDRI` maps
 !!!
-If you have a lot of `LightProbes`, *EACH* `LightProbe` will render the map for *EACH* `LightingResources` in the trigger, so rendering will take some time !!!
+If you have a lot of `LightProbes`, *EACH* `LightProbe` will render the map for *EACH* `LightingResources` in the `LightingTrigger`, so rendering will take some time !!!
 You should mainly focus on 1-4 `LightingResources`, and when you are finished with the level, only then add additional `LightingResources`, and make the final render.
 {.is-warning}